hsmohammed/Kaggle-Lyft/DeepLeraning/Deep Learning Method.md

 We calculate the negative log-likelihood of the ground truth data given the multi-modal predictions.
 Let us take a closer look at this.
 Assume, ground truth positions of a sample trajectory are

+For further informatyion on the used loss funcation please refer to https://github.com/lyft/l5kit/blob/master/competition.md

 # Suggestions / Next Steps